fchampalimaud/cf.bonsai/docs/workflows/HarpExamples/SyringePump/CalibrationProtocol/CalibrationProtocol.md

 2. Executes the protocol defined in step 1.
     1. Enables the motor so that the protocol can be executed.
     2. This is where the protocol is actually executed $n$ times so that the calibration is done accurately.
 Set the Count (number of repetitions) and DelayTime properties adequately before starting the workflow.
 Read the [Protocol SelectMany](#protocol-selectmany) section to see how it's implemented.
-    3. Disables the motor so that the board/motor (??) doesn't heat up when it's not being used.
+    3. Disables the motor so that the controller doesn't heat up when it's not being used.

 #### Protocol SelectMany
 :::workflow